Article curated by Rowena Fletcher-Wood

 Normally a response to predator threats, nobody’s quite sure why predatory sharks should have evolved this as a defence mechanism.
 Theories suggest it may be connected to mating.

 Female sharks can respond to captivity in a unique way: reproducing by parthenogenesis – asexually.
 This was first observed in 2001 at the Henry Doorly Zoo in Omaha in a female bonnethead shark that, kept with other females, gave birth to a female pup with no male DNA.
 Parthenogenesis is known to occur extremely rarely in other vertebrates such as snakes and lizards as a last-resort mechanism, but only captivity conditions have allows it to recently be identified in sharks.
+Another evolutionary tactic is that of multiple-paternity, where a female can have one litter with multiple fathers.
+However, this is also something scientists know little about.
+In the first genetic assessment of tiger sharks, scientists were surprised to observe no or little multiple-paternity amongst the heavily-hunted species, and felt it could impact their conservation.

 If parthenogenesis is one form of shark evolution that we have only recently recognised, there remains an ocean of unknowns in the shark history.
 The fossil evidence of sea creatures is naturally sparser than that of land mammals, simply because the places they are found are often more inaccessible.
 In addition, sharks are boneless, and cartilaginous fish fossils are much rarer finds than those of their boney companions as cartilage usually corrodes away, leaving no trace.
 This makes sharks particularly elusive.
 These ocean monsters, and so their fossils, even date back to before the dinosaurs; sharks are believed to have arisen around 455 million years ago, and early sharks still remain recognisable as ancestors to the sharks of today, sharing common features such as dorsal fin spines.
 The oldest known shark fossil, Doliodus Problematicus, is 409 million years old.